 Make a habit of always checking all your flights are logged correctly.
 If your landing time is not logged and it is not certain that you did actually return to the airfield (or land safely elsewhere), the club will instigate emergency search procedures in case you have crashed somewhere.
-If you were flying a club glider which is known to have returned, but the length of your flight is not logged, then you will be charged an additional fee.
+If you were flying a club glider which is known to have returned, but the length of your flight is not logged, then you will be charged till the last landing time for that day (which is half an hour after official sunset time).